Using Auth0 to secure a CLI

 Authentication in CLI programs is straightforward if the identity provider supports sending credentials, like database connections, SMS passwordless and AD.
 If the identity provider requires a browser redirect, then the process is slightly more complicated.

-Auth0 implements the Proof Key for Code Exchange by OAuth Public Clients.
+Auth0 implements the Authorization Code Flow with Proof Key for Code Exchange (PKCE), which makes use of the Proof Key for Code Exchange enhancement.
 This flow makes it easy to add authentication to a CLI while keeping higher standards of security.

-Traditionally, public clients (e.g. mobile apps, SPAs and CLIs) have used the implicit flow to obtain a token.
-In this flow, there's no client authentication because there's no easy way of storing a
+Traditionally, public applications (such as mobile apps, SPAs, and CLIs) have used the Implicit Flow to obtain a token.
+In this flow, there's no application authentication because there's no easy way of storing a

-pixy for friends), increases security by adding a cryptographic challenge in the token exchange.
-This prevents rogue apps to intercept the response from Auth0, and get hold of the token.
+The Authorization Code Flow with Proof Key for Code Exchange (PKCE) increases security by adding a cryptographic challenge in the token exchange.
+This prevents rogue apps from intercepting the response from Auth0 and getting hold of the token.

 Create a Code Verifier.
 This is a randomly generated value that will be used to generate the